CorporateVault LogoCorporateVault

 2. Failure of Internal Audit

-Despite having an internal audit department, the red flags raised in Mexico and Texas were ignored for years.
 Auditors often focused on "ticking boxes" rather than investigating the actual substance of suspicious consulting contracts.
 The South African case proved that even after the 2010 settlement, ABB's internal monitoring systems were still fundamentally broken.

 3. The 'Cost of Doing Business' Mentality

-For some time, it appeared that ABB viewed DOJ fines as a mere "cost of doing business."
+For years, it appeared that ABB viewed DOJ fines as a mere "cost of doing business."
 The profits generated from the corrupt contracts in South Africa and Mexico far outweighed the initial fines.
 It wasn't until the 2022 settlement, which included a three-year independent compliance monitor, that the stakes became high enough to force a genuine cultural shift.

 Frequently Asked Questions (FAQ)

-Is ABB still under monitoring?
+Is ABB still under investigation?

 ShareLinkedIn𝕏 PostReddit